 Candidates for class 3 and 4 HP govt jobs must be pass outs of schools in state: Cabinet

-Himachal Pradesh government jobs that just require a basic school education will now go only to those who have studied in the state.
-The state cabinet in a meeting presided by Chief Minister Jai Ram Thakur on Monday decided that candidates for class 3 and class 4 government jobs must be pass outs of schools in the state, the spokesperson said.
+If you want to become a police constable, a nurse or a forest guard in Himachal Pradesh, you will have to do your schooling in the state.
+The state cabinet in a meeting presided by Chief Minister Jai Ram Thakur on Monday decided that candidates for class 3 and class 4 government jobs must be pass outs of schools in the state, an official spokesperson said.

-It has also made mandatory matriculation and Class 12 for class 3 jobs and middle and matriculation for class 4 jobs, the spokesperson said.
-The move aims at benefitting the youth who having done their schooling in the state.
-Himachalis who have passed out of schools outside the state will not be eligible for the class 3 and 4 jobs, the cabinet has decided.
+It has also made mandatory matriculation and Class 12 from Himachal Pradesh education institutions for class 3 jobs and middle and matriculation from state schools for class 4 jobs, the spokesperson said.
+The government's move aims at benefitting the youth who having done their schooling in the state.
+Himachalis who have passed out of schools outside the state will not be eligible for the class 3 and 4 jobs after the implementation of this cabinet decision.

+Several government jobs including those of patwaris, clerks, steno-typists, kanugos, police constables, forest guards, nurses and pharmacists, fall under class 3, a state personnel department official said.
+Class 4 jobs include those of peons, chowkidars, sweepers and beldars, he said.

 ANB